DandaLakshmiManiSankar/ElevateLabs_Task1/README.md

 # What This Project Covers

-1.Library Setup
+1.Library Setup:

 ->Imported essential Python libraries: pandas, numpy, matplotlib, seaborn, scikit-learn.

-2.Dataset Loading & Exploration
+2.Dataset Loading & Exploration:

 ->Loaded the dataset and used ".info()" and ".head()" to understand the structure and view initial entries.

-3.Missing Value Handling
+3.Missing Value Handling:

 ->Filled missing values in Age and Fare with the median.